iest/iestynwilliams.net/posts/Why-stylus-is-awesome.md

 url: why-stylus-is-awesome
 date: 8-4-2013

-# Why Stylus is awesome
+# Why Stylus is my favourite CSS preprocessor

-The first CSS preprocessor I used was [Less](http://lesscss.org).
+## The first CSS preprocessor I used was [Less](http://lesscss.org).
 It was drier than [sass](http://sass-lang.com), and once they had in-line `@media` query support, I didn't think  it could get much better.

 Then I found [stylus](http://learnboost.github.com/stylus/).
 Imagine all the best bits out of less & sass (mixins, variables,  colour manipulation), but now with a touch of javascript (functions, conditionals, interpolation, iteration…).
 What you have is an incredibly flexible language to write better, cleaner outputted CSS, and be able to write it faster.